Skip to Content

 • Morphine

-If the prosecution is unable to prove an alleged offender had either actual or constructive possession of the controlled substance, he or she will be unable to charge the alleged offender with a possession offense.
+If the prosecution is unable to prove that an alleged offender had either actual or constructive possession of the controlled substance, he or she will be unable to charge the alleged offender with a possession offense.
 For instance, if the drugs were found as a result of an illegal search, the evidence could be inadmissible.

 Drug Schedules in Florida